 What You’ll Come Away With

-We’ve worked hard to create a strategy for teaching paperless song leading that ensures that participants have the best possible chance of leaving an MMC workshop with not only an inspiring, energizing experience of the transformative power of community-focused congregational singing, but the practical skills to begin creating those experiences with their own communities when the workshop is over.
+We’ve worked hard to create a strategy for teaching paperless song leading that ensures that participants have the best possible chance of leaving an MMC workshop with not only an inspiring, energizing experience of the transformative power of community-focused congregational singing, but the practical skills to begin creating those experiences with their own communities.
 We feel confident that all your investment and hard work during the planning process will be well worth the effort when you experience the joy, creativity and learning that is possible during these events.
 You and your fellow participants will become part of a worldwide network of engaged, creative people working hard to help people connect more fully and meaningfully through song.